AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/shared-cat-manage.md

 ee_only: true
 ---

+import * as Vars from '../../../../data/vars.js';

 # Manage custom shared catalogs

-{{site.data.var.b2b}} provides two types of shared catalog: public and custom.
+<Vars.sitedatavarb2b/> provides two types of shared catalog: public and custom.
 A public catalog is the default shared catalog.
 It is automatically displayed to all guest customers and to logged-in customers that are not company users.
 The seller assigns a custom shared catalog to specific companies as configured by admin.
 There can only be one public catalog, and it cannot be deleted.

 **Service name:**